vponnam/platform-handy/Azure-blobstore-migration/README.md

 - PreProdEast-packages
 - PreProdEast-resources
 - PreProdEast-droplets

+##### Push couple of test applications for validation purpose after data migration.
+If you are looking for some test apps, you can compile and push [spring-music](https://github.com/vponnam/spring-music) and [redis](https://github.com/vponnam/cf-redis-example-app)

 ##### Step 1: Take a snapshot of nfs's persistent disk.
 1. Run `bosh vms cf-deployment --details` command to get the nfs_server vm_id.